 The municipality engages the services of a pest control officer to conduct farm site inspections.

-The municipality distributes various kinds of bait to the ratepayers of the municipality, at no charge; with the following conditions:
+Bait is available to the agricultural ratepayers of the municipality, at no charge; with the following conditions:

 - bait cannot be applied in residential areas;

 - bait must be used only on properties owned or leased by the person obtaining the bait;